Job and private life - is the mix good for us?

 The contribution has given a lot of support.
 So the career consultant Sonja Rieder writes:

 I find this topic highly relevant.
-As a career counselor and psychotherapist, I've been dealing for years with people who build up a sort of "surrogate family" in the company and confuse a good atmosphere with security.
-When the situation tilts, serious conflicts thaw, personnel changes, the victims are unprotected and have made themselves vulnerable to private information about themselves.
+As a career counselor and psychotherapist, I've been dealing for years with people who build up a kind of "surrogate family" in the company and confuse a good atmosphere with security.
+When the situation is upset, thawing serious conflicts, changing personnel, the victims are unprotected and have made themselves vulnerable to private information about themselves.
 My advice is to preserve or build a circle of friends independent of the workplace.
-This may sound like a matter of course to many, but I know from practice that this is not so obvious for notorious heavy workers and people with a strong sense of loyalty.
+This may seem like a matter of course to many, but I know from practice that this is not so obvious for notorious heavy workers and people with a strong sense of loyalty.

 ... and contradiction